Department of Earth and Environmental Sciences, University of Michigan

 Discuss the grievance formally with the Associate Chair for Graduate Studies, either in person or by email.
 The Graduate Chair will be responsible for giving advice on how to reconcile the problem.
 This may be limited to simply advising the student on steps that could be taken, or may involve the Grad Chair discussing the matter with the accused faculty member.
 The Grad Chair may also serve to mediate discussion between the student and the faculty member.

-If a student is unable to resolve the problem with the Graduate Chair, a grievance may be escalated to a Department oversight committee comprised of the Department Chair, Graduate Chair, and Department Ombudsman.
+If a student is unable to resolve the problem with the Graduate Chair, a grievance may be escalated to a Department oversight committee comprised of the Department Chair, Graduate Chair, and Department Student Advocate.
 Such a grievance should be formatted in writing, and submitted to either the Graduate Chair, or Graduate Coordinator.

 The oversight committee will review the grievance and will notify the student in writing of recommended actions.